juliamazey/quantified_self/README.md

 ### Get Foods

-Visitors can retrieve all foods in the database by making a request to the following endpoint:
+Users can retrieve all foods in the database by making a request to the following endpoint:

     GET /api/v1/foods